Division Sustainment Support Battalion: Composition of a US Army Division Sustainment Support Battalion (DSSB)

 Other capabilities are task organized by the division commander based on support requirements.
 The DSSB synchronizes and executes logistics support to BCTs and multifunctional support brigades attached to the division and non-divisional units operating in the division AO.
-The division sustainment support battalion is employed using various task-organizations as shown in figure below.
-The division sustainment support battalion is a renamed combat sustainment support battalion.
+The Division Sustainment Support Battalion is employed using various task-organizations as shown in figure below.
+The Division Sustainment Support Battalion is a renamed combat sustainmentDivision Sustainment Support Battalion.
 It is organic to division sustainment support brigades assigned to divisions.
-The division sustainment support battalion and its subordinate units must be able to move and displace at the pace of large-scale combat operations.
-The division sustainment support battalion commands and controls all organic, assigned, and attached units.
+The Division Sustainment Support Battalion and its subordinate units must be able to move and displace at the pace of large-scale combat operations.
+The Division Sustainment Support Battalion commands and controls all organic, assigned, and attached units.
 As directed by the division support brigade commander.
-Division sustainment support battalions organic to division sustainment brigades supporting divisions have an organic composite supply company, composite truck company, and support maintenance company.
+Division Sustainment Support Battalions organic to division sustainment brigades supporting divisions have an organic composite supply company, composite truck company, and support maintenance company.
 Other capabilities are task organized by the division commander in accordance with requirements.
-The division sustainment support battalion synchronizes and executes logistics support to BCTs and multifunctional support brigades attached to the division.
+The Division Sustainment Support Battalion synchronizes and executes logistics support to BCTs and multifunctional support brigades attached to the division.